TealGlow/CS340-Library-Database-Front-End/README.md

 - Run the command ```npm install``` to download all the node modules needed.
 - Run the command ```node app.js```
 - Go to the localhost on the port that is specified when the app is run.

+## How to set up the Database:

+Run all the queries contained in [db-defining-queries/db_defining.sql](https://github.com/TealGlow/CS340-Library-Database-Front-End/blob/master/db-defining-queries/db_defining.sql)

 ## Database Overview: